 Read time: 50 seconds

-Accessible front-end development ensures people can access, understand, and navigate online content, regardless of how they’re accessing it.
+Accessible front-end development ensures people can access, understand, and navigate online content.

 Why it's important